(Re) Presenting John Griffin (DJ Johnny G) | Brisbane Entrepreneur, DJ and social observer | December 2020

 There’s been a lot of great mentions of Morticia’s, people who went loved it.
 It was a safe place for a lot of people … you’re young and different and it’s Brisbane.

 Paul: I’ve got to tell a funny story based on what Angelina’s saying.
 I used to wear a lot of mascara, and lived in Kangaroo Point and I used to wear lots of black as a lot of us did.
 I went to this fantastic take away vegetarian restaurant near where I lived – Famish fine foods.
 I went there one afternoon to get something, if you went early and I was a local – and because I had no money, they would give me a bit of a discount.
 I rocked down some street in Kangaroo Point and this guy grabs my – this was in summer – grabs my black shirt, pulls me towards him and I was like ‘oh my god I am going to die!’, and he was a big guy.
 And I saw my life flash before my eyes, and thought there’s no way I was going to get out of this.
-And he said ‘you’re a Mod’.
+And he said with such disdain ‘you’re a Mod’.
 I almost fell over laughing because I just thought it was the oddest thing to say, this is like 1985 or 6 or 7 or something. (all laugh)

 He called me a Mod (laughs) and I just wanted to say to him, ‘but do you know what a Mod is?’ (all laugh)